 Conclusion

 Our comparison between methods suggests the difference method is preferable to the other methods considered.
 For this reason, we recommend this method be adopted within health technology appraisals where monotonicity between parameters is believed to exist.
-The R code for implementing all ten methods is included as an appendix, and an Excel worksheet implementing the difference method is available from the authors.
+The R code for implementing all ten methods is included as an appendix, and an Excel worksheet implementing the difference method online.

 References